 An object placed in front of a mirror generates an image.
 If light rays from the object fall on the mirror and are then reflected and converge to form an image, the image thus formed is a real image.
 If the reflected light rays do not converge but have to be extrapolated backwards to form an image, the image is called a virtual image.

-In this page, we shall discuss the mirror formula, that is often taught and frequently used in various instances.
+In this article, we shall discuss the mirror formula, which is often taught and frequently used in various instances.
 As such, using ray diagrams, it is possible to determine the type of image formed, while using concave and convex mirrors, based on the distance of the object from the mirror.
 To obtain exact information about the size and magnification of the image, and the distance of the image from the spherical mirror, we can use the mirror formula.

 The Mirror Formula (also referred to as the mirror equation) gives us the relationship between the focal length (f), the distance of the object from the mirror (u) and the distance of the image from the mirror (v).
 The mirror formula for a concave mirror is given below.
-The magnification image formed by a spherical mirror is given by the height of image divided by the height of the object.
+The magnification image formed by a spherical mirror is given by the height of the image divided by the height of the object.
 The formula is given as:

-Sign Convention for Spherical Mirrors (Concave and Convex Mirrors)
+Sign Convention for Spherical Mirrors

 - Distances are to be measured from the pole (vertex) of the mirror marked by point V in the figure.